zaphosting/docs/docs/deadpoly-firststeps-dashboard.md

 ---
 id: deadpoly-firststeps-dashboard
 title: "DeadPoly: Dashboard Overview"
-description: "Information about the dashboard of an DeadPoly Server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your DeadPoly Server with a clear overview of key features and controls → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-deadpoly